vmware/terraform-provider-wavefront/docs/data-sources/alerts.md

     * `include_obsolete_metrics` - A Boolean flag indicating whether to include obsolete metrics or not.
     * `failing_host_label_pairs` - A list of failing host label pairs.
     * `in_maintenance_host_label_pairs` - A list of in maintenance host label pairs.
+    * `runbook_links` - A list of user-supplied runbook links for this alert.